Visiting Scholar

 Laurie Arnold

-Associate Professor of History, Director of Native American Studies, Chair of Humanities
+Associate Professor of History, Director of Native American Studies, and Chair of Humanities at Gozanga University

 Laurie Arnold is an enrolled citizen of the Sinixt Band of the Colville Confederated Tribes.
 She is Associate Professor of History, Director of Native American Studies, and the Robert K. and Ann J. Powers Chair of the Humanities at Gonzaga University.
 In 2019-20 she held the Frederick W. Beinecke Senior Research Fellowship at Yale University and an American Council of Learned Societies Fellowship.
 Her first book, Bartering with the Bones of Their Dead: The Colville Confederated Tribes and Termination, was published by the University of Washington Press.
 Her...